programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 {% include figure.html filename="en-tr-digital-exhibition-collectionbuilder-07.png" alt="Screenshot of the message you will receive when your site is live." caption="Figure 7.
 Screenshot of the message you will receive when your site is live." %}

-Click on the link, and VOILA, your digital exhibition, using *the defaults* from the CollectionBuilder template, and your metadata are live.
+Click on the link to view your digital exhibition, which is now live using the default settings from the CollectionBuilder template and your metadata.

 #### Troubleshooting
 Did you follow all the steps above and still not see what you expect?
 [A common issue](https://perma.cc/UU5H-JS9X) is that your spreadsheet contains some UTF-8 Errors, which prevents the metadata from being displayed.